Composition & Properties

 Properly produced and given reasonable care in storage, wheat gluten exhibits a flavor note variously described as “bland” or “slight cereal.”
 Wheat flavors enjoy wide acceptance and wheat gluten merges perfectly into all cereal-based products.

+Blending with meats in various binding, adhesive and extension roles need not result in off-flavor notes, even at high percentage use levels.
 Blending of wheat gluten with other food proteins which do possess characteristic flavor notes can result in imporved total flavor as, for example, when soy/wheat gluten blends are used for textured vegetable protein manufacture.

 Low and acceptable flavor levels of wheat gluten are the result of careful selection of flours, good manufacturing procedures and proper storage at normal ambient temperatures.